Patagonia Photo Workshop Adventure

 Workshop Manager/Photo Instructor

 Pedro is a Portuguese landscape photographer based in Slovakia but you’ll often find him in the most scenic mountains, forests, and fjords of Europe.
+He is fluent in English & Portuguese as well as conversational in Spanish.
+He has held the title of Workshop Manager and photo instructor with Colby Brown Photography for the past 6 years.
 Favoring the cold landscapes and the unspoiled nature of northern Europe, the higher latitudes do not stop him from going after the perfect shot.
-When not traveling the world with his camera, you can find him back home teaching workshops, testing new gear and experimenting with photography.
+When not traveling the world with his camera, you can find him back home teaching workshops, testing new gear, and experimenting with photography.

 Testimonials